dsccommunity/SqlServerDsc/Examples/README.md

 This will reference examples that show how to setup high availability using AlwaysOn Availability Group.
-It assumes that a working domain exist with at least one Domain Controller, and and both servers that should contain the SQL Server nodes are domain joined.
+It assumes that a working domain exist with at least one Domain Controller, and both servers that should contain the SQL Server nodes are domain joined.

 ### Prepare Active Directory